Top 6 Hiking Boots for Wide Feet – 2026 Trail-Tested Picks

 Keen is popular for producing footwear that naturally suits wider feet, and the Targhee III Mid is a crowd favorite.
 This boot offers excellent comfort right out of the box, with a roomy toe box that allows your toes to spread out without forcing.
 It’s a great choice for those who don’t want to deal with the “pinch” that many standard boots cause for wide-footed hikers.

 The waterproof leather and performance mesh upper make it breathable but still offer solid protection in wet conditions.
-The Metatomical Footbed Design provides extra arch support, which is great for long hikes where your feet tend to tire.
+The Metatomical Footbed Design provides extra arch support, which is great for long hikes where your feet tend to tire quickly.

 Tech Specs: